This post may contain affiliate links.

 It's perfect for reheating food, roasting, and baking when you don't want to heat your entire oven.

 One thing you might want to get for your camper kitchen is a set of small toaster-oven sized bakeware.
 Not only will it come in handy if you do use a toaster oven, but you'll also find it fits better in a small RV oven or convection microwave.
 You might check Dollar Tree, too, as they sometimes carry bakeware that's smaller than the standard size.

-One of the best ways to save space in an RV kitchen is with items that are stackable or collapsible, such as these collapsible silicone food storage containers:
+One of the best ways to save space in an RV kitchen is with items that are stackable or collapsible, such as these collapsible silicone food storage containers.

 like them because you can stack a whole bunch of them and they still take up very little space, and best of all, they all take the same lid, so no searching for the right sized lid.

 Pots and pans are another type of item that can take up a lot of space in an RV kitchen.
 In my RV I hung a pot rack from the ceiling (which you can see in this “tour of my RV” blog post).

 I'm partial to stainless steel cookware, so I think this set is really cool.
 It comes with a universal lid and removable handle that both fit all of the pots.

 Another cool space-saving item is this collapsible colander.
-Its handles expand to fit your sink while you chop veggies or drain pasta, but it can easily be stashed out of the way when not in use.
+The handles expand to fit your sink while you chop veggies or drain pasta, but it can easily be stashed out of the way when not in use.